enteryourname123/CFM_Virtual_Quantum_Computer/README.md

 When referencing this work:

-> Smrčka, R. (2025). *Canister Field Mathematics & Virtual Quantum Computer – Prior Art Repository.* GitHub.
+> Enter Yourname.
+(2025). *Canister Field Mathematics & Virtual Quantum Computer – Prior Art Repository.* GitHub.

 A cryptographic hash of each document may also be used as a stable reference.